Book Thailand tour packages at the best price with Travotic Holidays | For Thailand holiday Packages call +91-8585-86-5050.

 Phuket - Phuket has everything Thailand has to offer.
 Serviced by the Phuket International Airport, the island sees no dearth of travelers during any time of the year.
 Golden beaches, many offshore islands, upbeat markets, a high octane nightlife, and thrilling watersports.
 Beaches like Surin and Kata cater to families and those individuals with eccentric tastes.
 Patong beach, on the other hand, caters to all those who like it cheap, loud, and crazy, even after the sunsets.
 Bangla road with its many bars, ping pong shows, and street food vendors comes alive as the night grows older.
 Those who shy away from dizzy bright lights and alcohol will find themselves at the Cabaret shows or even at the ever-popular street markets.
 The Phuket Walking Street or Phuket Weekend markets are places where one can spend hours sifting through various clothes, souvenirs, and novelty items.
 Phuket offers many traditional activities and experiences too.
 Enjoying tropical weather all year round.
 Phuket caters to all types of travelers - be it families, individuals, couples, or groups, across all budgets.
 But among them, a certain section does particularly stand out.
 With a plethora of high-end resorts along most beaches, hotels, luxury shopping outlets, and spas, Phuket is a haven for those looking to splurge big on their vacation and look good while doing it.

 Chiang Mai - Formerly the seat of the Lanna Kingdom and regarded as the northern capital of Thailand, Chiang Mai is completely opposite to what first-timers to Thailand expect it to be.
-Unlike its southern counterparts, Chiang Mai is known for its laid-back vibes, numerous temples and monasteries, crowded local markets, natural and historical sites, and countryside with lush greenery.
+Unlike its southern counterparts, Chiang Mai is known for its laid-back vibes, numerous temples and monasteries, crowded local markets, natural and historical sites, and the countryside with lush greenery.
 Wat Phra Doi Suthep and Wat Phra Singh are some of the most visited Buddhist temples in this region with the former being a landmark attraction housing the famous Emerald Buddha statue.
 Visits to these temples involve hikes through scenic routes and sometimes tropical vegetation.
 Cultural experiences too are at the forefront in Chiang Mai.
 Dishes like Khao Soi are proudly presented to tourists who are looking to try the local flavors.

 CHIANG MAI ATTRACTIONS: